openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 }
 ```

 The only available algorithm for PoA is [Aura](Pluggable-Consensus.md#aura), other consensus might be added in the future.
-More details on other chain parameters are available on the [Chain specification](Chain-specification.md) page.
+More details on other chain parameters are available on the [Chain specification](Chain-specification.md) page, there are also [important considerations](Pluggable-Consensus.md#operational-tradeoffs) when setting up your Proof of Authority chain in order to ensure it works reliably.